outpaddling/SPCM/README.md

 SPCM automatically installs and integrates the SLURM scheduler and the Ganglia web-based network monitoring suite with the Apache web server.

+Developed by Jason W. Bacon and James F. Wagner

 http://acadix.biz/spcm.php